ThoamsDong/CovidNet/README.md

  # Further Tasks: 🏗
 - Curating a dataset with larger number of chest x-ray images for COVID-19 infection as well as ensuring better medical image quality
 - Retraining the models on the same
-- Obtaining reviews by medical professionals and tune the work as per feedback
+- Obtaining reviews by medical professionals🩺 and tune the work as per feedback
 - Extending the work to chest CT-scan images
 - Depolying it in an end to end web app to be used by medical professionals
-- Taking into account other factors for analyzing infection as suggested by medical professionals
+- Taking into account other factors for analyzing infection as suggested by medical professionals🩺

  # License ⚙